sergefdrv/sergefdrv/README.md

 ## My Experience

 I began working as a software engineer back in 2009.
-First 7 years, I was mostly focussed on developing low-level system software: I worked with such things as Linux kernel, microcontrollers, hardware emulation, and trusted execution.
+First 7 years, I was mostly focused on developing low-level system software: I worked with such things as Linux kernel, microcontrollers, hardware emulation, and trusted execution.

 In August 2016, I moved to Germany and joined the [Security Group](https://neclab.eu/research-areas/security) at [NEC Laboratories Europe](https://neclab.eu/) in Heidelberg, where I first got into research and development in the areas of blockchain, distributed and decentralized systems.
-I got absolutely excited about this, and since then, I keep exapnding my knowledge and experience in that area, in particular, designing and implementing distributed protocols.
+I became absolutely excited about this, and since then, I keep expanding my knowledge and experience in that area, in particular, designing and implementing distributed protocols.

 In April 2022, I left NEC and [joined](https://research.protocol.ai/blog/2022/sergey-fedorov-joins-consensuslab-as-a-research-engineer/) the [ConsensusLab](https://research.protocol.ai/groups/consensuslab/) Group at [Protocol Labs](https://protocol.ai/).
 I worked with Protocol Labs, doing research and open-source software engineering in the area of scalable decentralised consensus, until I left in February 2023.